 I wrote about this in-depth about two months ago.
 You can see that post here.
 But at least things might improve in the new year as the voters decided that the people running Seattle had gone too far in the wrong direction trying to be “good people” (I am a firm believer that no extreme viewpoint—either right or left—is a good one) voted in some who have some logic.
 I will keep you updated as things progress, but for right now, avoid Seattle.
 Cruising buddies—if you want to sail to Alaska this summer, leave from Vancouver (if Canada allows it—not even sure of that).

 Number 2: Falling off a five-foot berm in Oregon

-Thankfully, I wasn’t badly hurt but I did screw up my good knee (still hurts from time to time), I landed on my Nikon (that repair bill was almost $500) and I think I scared the grandkids who had never heard Grandpa use that kind of language before.
+Thankfully, I wasn’t badly hurt, but I did screw up my good knee (which still hurts from time to time), I landed on my Nikon (that repair bill was almost $500), and I think I scared the grandkids who had never heard Grandpa use that kind of language before.
 Suffice it to say that while I am pretty much fully recovered (as is my camera), there was about a three-week period that I had to give up taking my long walks…one of my favorite things to do.